orakle/matlab_physioset/+physioset/README.md

 [meegpipe]: https://github.com/germangh/meegpipe

-## Create physioset from MATLAB matrix
+## Create physioset from a MATLAB matrix

 Physiosets are almost always created using a suitable _importer_, implemented by one of the classes contained in the [+import][import-pkg]